-Unfortunately, both the first and second places have evolved into closely contained worlds within which regularity and routine are closely tied to the success of their respective functioning.
-Both have constant populations, and when life is all but contained within them, some people are encountered too often and others too infrequently.
-Association loses diversity and people come to expect too much from too few people in a duality of settings in which surprise, adventure, risk, and excitement are alien commodities.
+What is a third space?
+According to Ray Oldenburg, an urban sociologist, our first space is our home, our second is work, and the third is public space.
+Decades ago, he declared that the first and second spaces had "evolved into closely contained worlds within which regularity and routine are closely tied to the success of their respective functioning...
+Association loses diversity, and people come to expect too much from too few people in a duality of settings in which surprise, adventure, risk, and excitement are alien commodities."

 What makes these places different?
 According to Oldenberg, they are: